machanism-org/machai/bindex-core/src/site/markdown/bindex-mcp-server.md

 # Bindex MCP Server

 The Bindex MCP server lets MCP-compatible AI tools access Bindex functionality through the Model Context Protocol (MCP).
-In this setup, the Machai MCP server hosts and publishes Bindex functional tools, while Bindex provides the domain-specific capabilities behind those tools.
+In practice, the [Machai MCP Server](https://machai.machanism.org/machai-mcp-server/index.html) hosts and publishes Bindex functional tools, while `bindex-core` provides the domain-specific capabilities exposed to clients.

-This approach gives teams a practical way to expose Bindex operations to AI assistants and development environments with stronger governance and observability.
-Instead of embedding Bindex behavior separately in each client, you can run a central MCP server that controls configuration, publishing, access patterns, and runtime visibility.
+This architecture is useful when you want a central, controlled runtime for AI tool integration.
+Instead of embedding Bindex behavior separately in each client, you can publish the same tool set from one MCP server and apply consistent configuration, governance, and observability across local development, shared environments, and automation pipelines.

 ## What the MCP server does for Bindex